simonsobs/ocs-web/README.md

 docker run -p 8080:8080 --rm --hostname=my-ocs-web -e HOST=my-ocs-web ocs-web
 ```

-(Note that even if the server output you to browse to `my-ocs-web:8080`,
+(Note that even if the server output tells you to browse to
-you should browse to `localhost:8080`.)
+`my-ocs-web:8080`, you should browse to `localhost:8080`.)

 Here is a docker-compose.yaml that declares a service running the
 ocs-web image: